mediamonks/symfony-sonata-media-bundle/docs/1-setting_up_the_bundle.rst

 Feel free to add your own custom properties or extensions to it or to put this entity in a different bundle (just make sure you update the namespace accordingly).

-Important: If your entity has a different FQCN than the default ``AppBundle\Entity\Media`` you must use the option ``model_class`` in the bundle configuration to set the correct FQCN.
+Important: If your entity has a different FQCN than the default ``App\Entity\Media`` you must use the option ``model_class`` in the bundle configuration to set the correct FQCN.

 E) Update database schema